 If this is your student’s first foray into online learning, there will be an adjustment period.
 As a student develops new study methods and habits, their time spent online will change.
 One of the many advantages to online learning is self-direction, so a student may choose to be in class early in the morning, break at midday for outside activities, then return to school in the evening.
 A student might also attend classes three or four days a week, then have three to four days off.
 As long as class requirements are met, scheduling is flexible for every schedule.

-In order to meet class requirements, students should plan to spend an hour per day per course.
+In order to meet class requirements, students should plan to spend two hours per day per course (including homework assignments).
 This varies from subject to subject, so it’s up to students, parents and teachers to find the right pace.
 Flexible scheduling allows students to balance learning with physical activity, sports practices, rehearsals and performances, doctor’s appointments, travel and other commitments.

-BGO offers a mix of live, synchronous learning, with self-paced, asynchronous instruction.
-When a student has questions, our teachers have a 48 hour response rate requirement.
-Students can reach teachers via email, and while waiting for a response, work on other subjects and assignments.
-Depending on the question, a teacher might respond via email, or schedule a video meeting or phone call for one-on-one conferencing.
+BGO offers asynchronous instruction.
+However, when a student has questions, our teachers have a 48 hour response rate requirement.
+Our teachers have a minimum of two office hours a week when they are available online for troubleshooting, advising and assistance.
+Students can also reach teachers via email, and while waiting for a response, work on other subjects and assignments.

-You can find tuition and affordability information here.
+You can find basic tuition and affordability information here.
 Payment in full is required prior to the course start date.
 Payment can be made by e-check with no additional fee.
-Payments made by credit card will include a processing fee of 2.75 percent.
+Payments made by credit card may include a small processing fee.

 Yes.
 BGO is designed so that there is no set school year.
 We offer rolling admissions and enrollments, so that a student may choose to attend school when it’s convenient for them, especially in regard to competition seasons, performance schedules, medical treatments and travel.